Skip to content

 Dynamic Usage

-1. Use file-type data storage, such as the shared_preferences library SharedPreferences, configure the SDK in the configuration location, and add code to retrieve tag data.
+1. Use file-type data storage, such as the shared_preferences library SharedPreferences, configure SDK usage, and add code to obtain tag data during configuration.

 final prefs = await SharedPreferences.getInstance();